 Andrea Sironi is Professor of Banking and Finance at Bocconi University in Milan.
-Since October 2012 he is Rector of the University.
+He was Rector of the University from October 2012 to October 2016.
 He has previously been Dean of the Graduate School, Dean for International Affairs, Director of the Research Division of the School of Management (SDA), Director of the MSc in Finance, and Director of the Master in Risk Management.
 Since December 2014 he is Chairman of CEMS, the Global Alliance in Management Education.

-Professor Sironi research interests include Financial Risk Management and International Banking Supervision.
+Professor Sironi's research interests include Financial Risk Management and International Banking Supervision.
 He has published and edited many books and papers in international refereed journals on these subjects.

 Professor Sironi is married and has three children.

 Risk management and capital allocation in banks.
 International financial markets.
 Financial risk management.
 International banking regulation and supervision.

 Iannotta G., Nocera G. and Sironi A. (2013), "The Impact of Government Ownership on Bank Risk", Journal of Financial Intermediation, 22, 152-176;